-Looking for flexible work arrangements?
-Check out these 12 different types of flexible schedules to see if one will work for you.
+Looking for flexible schedules?
+Check out these 12 different types of flexible work arrangements you can actually do for your job.

 Ask most moms what makes them happy with their decision to work not, and you’ll find a common factor.
 Surprisingly, it’s not whether they work (“I love working and contributing in ways other than being a mom”) or not (“I love being with my kids during the day”).
 It’s something else.

 Let’s backtrack six years ago, when I debated returning to work.
 I use the term “debated” lightly, since my husband and I rely on both our income.
 Still, I wondered if I had to go back to work with my old schedule.
 I wanted to spend enough time my eldest where I wouldn’t feel terrible for missing out.
 But I also wanted to carve some hours for myself (and earn money as well).

 So my boss and I came up with a flexible work arrangement that included working from home and reduced hours.